 Dictionary.com defines replanting: “To plant (something) again or in a new place…”

-With regards to a church replant, a church avoids permanent death by recognizing it will no longer flourish unless conditions are drastically changed to facilitate growth.
+With regards to a church replant, a church avoids permanent closure by recognizing it will cease to exist unless conditions are drastically changed to facilitate growth.

 Here are some facts about churches in the USA that most pastors and church planters have heard:

 1) 3,500 churches in the USA close every year.

 2) 85% of all churches are in decline or have plateaued.

 Can anything be done to stop these closures or to reverse the decline?
 Of course, there is!

 I have heard that it is easier to birth a baby than raise the dead.
 So….why would anyone try to revive a dying church?